farisachugthai/ipython/docs/source/reference.rst

       IPython.embed()
       print(a)

-Now if call the function and complete the state changes as we did above, the value `42` will be printed.
+Now if one calls the function and complete the state changes as we did above, the value `42` will be printed.
 Again, this is because it's not in the global namespace::